E-Commerce | 2. November 2021

 Dynamic Pricing

-With so called Dynamic Pricing, online merchants have their adjusted prices calculated using automatic algorithms.
-Special software solutions automatically read the price data of competitors from databases and price bots collect the data from marketplaces and price comparison sites.
+With so-called Dynamic Pricing, online merchants have their adjusted prices calculated using automatic algorithms.
+Special software solutions automatically read the price data of competitors from databases, and price bots collect the data from marketplaces and price comparison sites.
 The algorithms calculate the optimal price for the merchant based on parameters such as prices of certain competitors, profiles, click numbers, taxes or own costs.
 The advantages that result for online merchants are an automated adjustment to the market situation in real time, automatically optimised prices, higher turnover due to more customers, since most customers buy online “price-driven”, and higher margins when setting prices.
 Originally, this model was used in the travel and tourism industry, where during peak periods such as holidays or public holidays, prices are raised for a short time due to increased demand.
 Today it is also used for seasonal products.
-For example, swimwear is cheaper in winter and skiing equipment is more expensive than in summer.
+For example, swimwear is cheaper in winter and skiing equipment is pricier than in summer.
 On special sales days, such as Black Friday, online merchants use dynamic pricing accordingly.
 In addition, there are many other important promotion days worldwide.

 Other shopping days in the world